georgesutphin/MCB585-2023/_episodes/01-oyo-introduction.md

 &nbsp;

 {:start="8"}
-8. Do not ever modify your original raw data files.
+8. Do not *ever* modify your original raw data files.
 Doing so risks overwriting or unintentionally modifying the values of your starting data.
-Instead, always save data modified in R under a new name.
+Instead, always save modified data under a new name.
+You can even set critical raw data files to Read Only in your operating system to prevent accidental overwriting.

 9. Collaborate.
 Grab a buddy and practice "code review".
 Review is used for preparing experiments and manuscripts; why not use it for code as well?
-Our code is also a major scientific achievement and the product of lots of hard work!
+Code can easily be a major scientific achievement and the product of lots of hard work!

 10. Develop your code using version control and frequent updates!
 You can find lessons about version control on [software-carpentry.org/lessons][swc-lessons].

 ***
 ### Cleaning up

+Keeping a tidy workspace can be just as critical when coding as when conducting experiments at the bench.
+Learning to code takes a lot or trial and error, particularly in the beginning.
+A well-designed script should be self-contained, meaning that you should be able to clear out all past variables, re-run the script from scratch, and arrive at the same outcome.
+Periodically clearing out your workspace of old variables prevents errors that occur when you accidentally use the same variable name in two different places, or accidentally overwrite a critical variable while testing a new function.
+There are a variety of tools available to help keep your workspace tidy.

 You can use the `ls()` command to list all variables currently defined in your workspace.